 - Safely-Returning-to-Business-Decision-Guide-ver100720 (PDF)

-At the start of June we surveyed providers to find out what needs to be in place in order for them to resume their short breaks provision.
+At the start of June and July we surveyed providers and carers to find out what needs to be in place in order for them to resume their short breaks provision.
 We also asked about ‘top tips’ from those service managers who are already providing breaks.

 - Back to Business Short Break Provider Survey – see results of the survey here